Search

 • Failing to provide the same level of service or housing amenities because a tenant was born in another country

 Landlords are allowed to request immigration documentation and conduct inquiries to determine whether a potential renter meets the criteria for rental, as long as the same procedure is applied to all potential renters.
+To see a list of acceptable identification documents in lieu of a social security card, view our National Origin and Immigration Fact Sheet.
 Under the Fair Housing Act, it is illegal to coerce, intimidate, threaten or interfere with a person’s exercise or enjoyment of rights granted or protected by the Fair Housing Act.
 This includes threats to report a person to U.S. Immigration and Customs Enforcement (ICE) if they report housing discrimination to HUD.

-If you live in Philadelphia, Southeast Pennsylvania or Lehigh Valley and have questions regarding national origin discrimination in housing, contact info@equalhousing.org, 866-540-FAIR or complete an online form.
+If you live in Philadelphia, Southeast Pennsylvania or the Lehigh Valley and have questions regarding national origin discrimination in housing, contact info@equalhousing.org, 866-540-FAIR or contact us.

 Resources: